-If you are interested in applying to serve on the Planning Commission, applications will be accepted through Friday, March 17, 2017, by 5:00 p.m.
+If you are interested in applying to serve on the Planning Commission, applications will be accepted through Friday, May 26, 2017, by 5:00 p.m.
 For more information, call or visit the Department of Planning and Development at 583-6100, 229 West 12th Street, or access the Pueblo County Website at: http://county.pueblo.org/government/county/department/planning-and-development/pueblo-county-planning-commission.
-Vacancies with a call for applications usually are advertised in the fall of each year.
+Vacancies with a call for applications usually are advertised in late fall of each year.

 WHAT: The Pueblo County Planning Commission is responsible for advising the Board of Commissioners on land use related matters.
 On some cases, the PCPC will be the final authority, while in other cases the Board of Commissioners will make the final land use determination, taking into consideration a recommendation of the PCPC and staff.
 Click here to see a matrix of land use actions/public hearing requirements for various land use cases.